swirlai/swirl-search/docs/Admin-Guide.md

 # Configuring Celery & Redis

+TBD: Dmitriy review

-Celery is used to execute a SWIRL federated search.
+Celery is used to execute a SWIRL metasearch.
 It uses Redis as a result back-end for asynchronous operation.
 Both of these systems must be configured correctly.

 {: .warning }
 Celery is configured in at least three locations.
 They must be the same!